CAWaterBoardDataCenter/SafeToSwim/src/development-guide.md

 - **Getting recent station data for the map**: This involves querying the compiled dataset for the most recent water quality data at each monitoring station, with just enough information to display on the map and include status logic.
 - **Getting all historical data for a selected station**: When a user selects a station on the map, additional data is queried from the compiled dataset to show historical water quality trends for that specific location.
 - **Determining saltwater vs freshwater stations**: A Python script (`create_saltwater_flags.py`) is used to classify each station as either saltwater or freshwater based on its geographic location and other criteria.
 This classification is important for applying the correct water quality standards.
-Note that this script is run when the site is built, and the results are saved to a json file (`saltwater_flags.json`) that the dashboard can load.
+Note that this script is run on build as a pre-build script, and the results are saved to a csv file (`site_saltwater_flags.csv`).
+This is converted to a json file (`saltwater_flags.json`) that the dashboard can load.
 - **Applying status logic**: The dashboard uses predefined thresholds to determine the safety status of each station based on the most recent water quality data.
 This logic is applied both when loading the map (current status) and when viewing detailed station information (historical status).
 - **Preparing data for visualization**: Specific visualizations require additional data processing steps, such as calculating time windows or summary statistics.